Monodromy dependence and connection formulae for isomonodromic tau functions: Four-point tau function

-The idea of the Riemann-Hilbert method is to factorize the original RHP into a sequence of simpler RHPs that can be solved exactly or asymptotically.
-We start by constructing the matrices that mimic the monodromy properties of $\Psi\left(z\right)$ inside and outside an auxiliary circle $S=\left\{z\in\mathbb{C}:|z|=\delta \right\}$ of fixed finite radius $\delta\in ]t,1[$ represented by dashed line in Fig.~\ref{fig1}.
+The idea of the Riemann-Hilbert nonlinear steepest descend method of Deift-Zhou \cite{DZ0} is to transform the original RHP into a sequence of simpler RHPs that can be solved exactly or asymptotically.
+We start by constructing the matrices that mimic the monodromy properties of $\Psi\left(z\right)$ inside and outside an auxiliary circle $S=\left\{z\in\mathbb{C}:|z|=\delta \right\}$ of fixed finite radius $\delta\in (t,1)$ represented by dashed line in Fig.~\ref{fig1}.
 The respective complex domains will be denoted by $S_i$ and $S_e$.